 There are some other things that you can do to try and keep yourself healthy more generally.
 These include:

-Try to stay connected by talking to friends and family, or by meeting them safely if you can, in line with government rules.
+Try to stay connected by talking to friends and family.
 If you are feeling isolated and alone, or you want to speak to somebody else, there are some organisations which can help, such as: